 Where to stay in Valencia?
 It’s an important question when planning your trip.
 City center or beach?
 In the heart of the nightlife, or surrounded by peace and quiet?
-Luckily, Valencia is home to a variety of neighborhoods and vibes, from charming European cobblestone streets to trendy hipster hangouts, there's a place to stay in Valencia for everyone.
+Luckily, Valencia is home to a variety of neighborhoods, each with its own vibe—from charming European cobblestone streets to trendy hipster hangouts, there's a place to stay in Valencia for everyone.

 Want to be in the center of the action?
 Valencia's Old Town (Ciutat Vella) is the place to be.
 This is the historic center of the city, which retains its old-world charm despite being a modern tourist favorite.
 Many of Valencia's most famous sights, such as the cathedral and the Central Market, are in this area.

 The Old Town is centrally located, with easy access to other neighborhoods.
 It's vibrant, exciting, and easy to navigate.
 However, its popularity means that it can be quite crowded and noisy at times.